3 Reasons Why Tuna Is Good For Bodybuilding (Plus, 1 Con)

 Ideal When On A Budget

-For those that don’t want to spend so much on protein (like protein powders) but still need to reach their protein intake, tuna is the way to go.
+For those who don’t want to spend so much on protein but still need to reach their protein intake, tuna is the way to go.

-It is a cheap, easy-to-carry protein option that easily replaces your protein powder.
+It is a cheap, easy-to-carry protein option that replaces your protein powder.

 High In Protein

-Another reason you want to include tuna into your diet if you are a bodybuilder is its high protein content.
+Another reason you want to include tuna in your diet if you are a bodybuilder is its high protein content.

 Omega-3 fatty acids help reduce inflammation in the body.
-Reducing inflammation helps your muscles recover properly, which leads to muscle growth.
+Reducing inflammation can support muscle recovery, potentially boosting muscle growth in the long run.

 1 Con of Eating Tuna For Bodybuilding